SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 66

-and compare the result to the “Vehicle and Passenger Damage” chart.
+and compare the result to the "Vehicle and Passenger Damage" chart.
 Modify the damage total of the attacker or the damage resistance total of the target by the scale modiﬁer, as appropriate for the situation.
 A vehicle’s damage resistance total equals its Toughness plus the